LezWatch/LezWatch/_writing/actors.md

   nav: "writing"
 ---

-The goal with an actor page is to briefly explain who the person is and why they mater.
+The goal with an actor page is to briefly explain who the person is and why they matter.

 ## Title

 The name of the actor.
 Pick the name they're best known by.

 * Honor the cultures that use family name first (ex: Shida Yui)
-* Use an alias/alternate name if they're better known by that
+* Use an alias or nickname if they're better known by that (ex: Kat Barell)

 ## Content

-Who is the person.
+Who is the person?
 This can be as long as needed.
 Don't repeat anything we cover elsewhere (like birthday).
+If they have an official bio, you can crib from that.

 ## Sidebar